-Ready in under 30 minutes, these addictive, spicy breakfast tacos are perfect for a weekend brunch or anytime you want to impress your guests, vegan or meat-eaters alike.
+Ready in under 30 minutes, these spicy vegan chorizo potato breakfast tacos are perfect for a weekend brunch.
+Make soyrizo potato tacos anytime you want to impress your guests (vegan or meat-eaters alike - they're THAT good).

 For these vegan chorizo potato breakfast tacos, you'll need: